About Us

 Individual Lessons:

-The best way to learn, SdTS offers individual lessons in 30 minute and 1 hour blocks, time and days to be determined with the student.
-As of NOV 2021 my schedule makes it more difficult to accommodate individual lessons throughout the week.
+The best way to learn, CEHF offers individual lessons in 30 minute and 1 hour blocks, time and days to be determined with the student.
+Currently (Jan.
+2025), my schedule makes it more difficult to accommodate individual lessons throughout the week.
 I do my best to accommodate students, so if one is interested in individual lessons please let me know.

 Group Classes: